The Secret Tool to Unlock Behavior Change

 As a dog parent in Singapore, it can often feel like you’re playing dodgeball with your dog’s behaviors, and losing badly.

 Whether it’s barking at the door, lunging at other dogs, or guarding their favorite toys, dealing with these behaviors can be frustrating and stressful for both you and your dog.
+These are all common dog behavior problems, and they all have one thing in common: the more your dog practices them, the stronger they get.
 But the good news is that there is a powerful tool to help you resolve these problems: management.

 What is Management?